Dress Code for Formal Hall

 Please take responsibility at all times for your guests, thus ensuring a minimal amount of disruption to the running of the dinner.

 Please ensure you and your guests remain seated throughout dinner, especially during the service of food and coffee.
+Late admittance is not permitted.
+If you arrive late to Formal, after everyone has been seated and the doors are closed, you will not be allowed to join the dinner, nor will your tickets be refunded.
 Once Formal Hall has begun, it is not expected that anyone will leave for any reason nor move around.
 To do so could prove disruptive and, when staff are serving, dangerous.

 Your assistance in following these guidelines will be much appreciated.